ethanp/programming/StuffIWrote/Java/simple-p2p/README.md

 6. Java has an API for *"watching"* a directory for changes, use that.
 7. Use JDBC or something to have the Tracker class store swarms in a *"real"* DB rather than hash tables
+8. Use Dependency Injection for downloading algorithm
+9. Prefer downloading from peers who in the past have had fast download times

 ## Glossary Mapping